Azure-Samples/open-liberty-on-aro/guides/howto-integrate-azure-managed-databases.md

 ## Before you begin

 In previous guide, a Java application, which is running inside Open Liberty runtime, is deployed to an ARO 4 cluster.
-If you have not done these steps, start with [Deploy a Java application inside Open Liberty on an Azure Red Hat OpenShift 4 cluster](howto-deploy-java-openliberty-app.md) and return here to continue.
+If you have not done these steps, start with [Deploy a Java application with Open Liberty on an Azure Red Hat OpenShift 4 cluster](howto-deploy-java-openliberty-app.md) and return here to continue.

 ## Connect your application to Azure SQL Database